How to Knit a Swatch & Calculate Gauge

 You will get an much more accurate measurement over 4″ than over a smaller space.
 This is critical since a 1/4 stitch difference in your gauge can result in a garment that doesn’t fit, and it’s difficult to recognize a small difference like that if you are only measuring 1″.

-It’s a good idea to cast on at least 12 stitches more than the number of stitches called for in the pattern gauge because 6 stitches will be in the border and you want some extra stitches in the measuring area so your measurements aren’t skewed by the border stitches.
+It’s a good idea to cast on at least 12 stitches more than the number of stitches called for in the pattern gauge.
+Six stitches will be in the border and you want extra stitches in the measuring area so your measurements aren’t skewed by the border stitches.
 The garter stitch border will have a different gauge than the stockinette center, and the size of stitches close to the border can be stretched or scrunched by the border.

 This example is for a stockinette swatch with a garter stitch border.
 The garter stitch border keeps the swatch from curling.